Tom-Nagy/what-you-need/DEPLOYMENT.md

         * We are now redirected to the policies page, and we can see that the policy was created.
       * Now we will attach the policy to the group we just created.
         * Navigate to user groups and select the group for your project.
-        * Click on the Permissons tab.
+        * Click on the Permissions tab.
         * Click on Add Permissions and select Attach Policies.
         * Search for the policy that we just created (It should be on the top of the list, otherwise use the search bar) and select it.
         * Scroll down and click Add Permission.